wks/homepage-source/blog/_posts/2024-02-22-ospp-good-bad-ugly.md

 community, but an average event whose theme happened to be about free software.**

-When organising an event for the free software community, the organisers need to understand what software FOSS contributors use.
+Using free software is such a basic thing for organising an event for the free software community.
 There are many free and open-source communication platforms, such as [Zulip] which MMTk is using, as well as the good old IRC and mailing lists.
 There are storage services accessible using only free software, such as their official website.
 And there is free graphics software, such as [GIMP] and [Krita] for bitmaps, and [Inkscape] for vector graphics.

 And there are artists who are also free software lovers.
-The Krita community hosted [interviews][krita-interviews] with Krita as their main creative tool.
+The Krita community hosted [interviews][krita-interviews] with artists who use Krita as their main creative tool.
 If you need help from artists who love free software, you can just ask, because **the free software community is all about creation and sharing**.
 The KDE community held a [Plasma 6 Wallpaper Context][wallpaper-contest], with requirements including 'releasing under the CC-BY-SA-4.0 license' and 'creating the wallpaper in a non-proprietary format'.
-Many artists [submitted their work][wallpaper-submission], and the KDE community eventually got a new default wallpaper for KDE 6, as shown below (taken from their [official announcement of the KDE 6 MegaRelease][megarelease6]).
+Many artists [submitted their work][wallpaper-submission], and the KDE community eventually got a good-looking new default wallpaper for KDE 6, as shown below (taken from their [official announcement of the KDE 6 MegaRelease][megarelease6]).

 ![Plasma 6 Screenshot]({% link /assets/img/plasma6-desktop.png %})